Know The Contract

 INTERNATIONAL STUDENT FEE: You are entitled to a 100% rebate on the international student fee if you work at least 75 hours (an average of 5 hrs/wk) over the course of the semester/term.

-HEALTHCARE: To receive a rebate on your health insurance premium, you must have worked at least 150 hours (an average of 10 hrs/wk) over the course of the semester/term.
-You must also be enrolled in and have paid for the University’s Student Health Insurance Plan.
+For other Academic Student Workers: To receive a rebate on your health insurance premium, you must have worked at least 150 hours (an average of 10 hrs/wk) over the course of the semester/term.
 If you meet both of these criteria, your rebate size will be as follows:

 Anti-Discrimination & Ant-Harassment